ewanwm/nuTens/README.md

 should allow these files to be found

+## Usage

+A few simple example scripts using nuTens are available [here](https://github.com/ewanwm/nuTens/tree/main/examples)

-## Benchmarking
+## Benchmarks
 nuTens uses [Googles benchmark library](https://github.com/google/benchmark) to perform benchmarking and tracks the results uing [Bencher](https://bencher.dev).
-Each benchmark consists of calculating neutrino oscillations for 1024 batches of 1024 neutrino energies using the standard PMNS formalism in vacuum and in constant density matter:
+Each benchmark consists of calculating neutrino oscillations for 1024 random variations of parameters in the 3 flavour formalism for 1024 neutrino energies in vacuum and in constant density matter:

 <p align="center">
 <a